Unique Cultural Experiences You Can't Miss In Mexico

 The way to the heart is through the stomach, and this has never been more true than in Mexico!
 Mexican food is downright delicious, but if you need convincing a trip to the homeland will change your mind.
 Mexico is a country built around cuisine and the rituals of sharing a meal, but there's more than enchiladas and churros on the menu.
 From fresh seafood off the coast to the hearty meat-laden dishes inland, Mexico's the place to eat your way into a food coma with zero regrets.
 Street food reigns supreme, so do as the locals do and grab a taco or torta on-the-go for a convenient snack when you're backpacking Mexico.

 5) Celebrate the Day of the Dead

 Ready to say hola to Mexico?
 If you're keen to explore this colourful country, we've just launched a brand new trip that will have you discovering the energetic capital, meeting local indigenous communities, feasting on authentic eats, discovering ancient ruins, diving into aqua waterfalls and magical cenotes, partying by the beach in Playa del Carmen, and so much more.
-With an experienced group leader, complete end to end support, a ton of inclusions, and an instant crew of new mates to travel with, Viva Mexico is the ultimate way to explore Mexico.
+With an experienced group leader, complete end to end support, a ton of inclusions, and an instant crew of new mates to explore with, our Viva Mexico small group tour is the ultimate way to travel Mexico.